Windos/BurntToast/Help/New-BTContent.md

 ```

 ## DESCRIPTION
-The New-BTContent funcation creates a new Toast Content object which is the Base Toast element, which contains at least a visual element.
+The New-BTContent function creates a new Toast Content object which is the Base Toast element, which contains at least a visual element.

 ## EXAMPLES

 ### -------------------------- EXAMPLE 1 --------------------------
 ```
-$binding1 = New-BTBinding -Children $text1, $text2 -AppLogoOverride $image2
+PS C:\>$binding1 = New-BTBinding -Children $text1, $text2 -AppLogoOverride $image2
-$visual1 = New-BTVisual -BindingGeneric $binding1
+PS C:\>$visual1 = New-BTVisual -BindingGeneric $binding1
-$content1 = New-BTContent -Visual $visual1
+PS C:\>$content1 = New-BTContent -Visual $visual1
 ```

 This example combines numerous objects created via BurntToast functions into a binding, then a visual element and finally into a content object.